pSpaces/jSpace/docs/getting_started.md

 Below you can find detailed instructions that show how you can use jSpace to develop your applications.

-## Requirements
-jSpace requires [Java 1.8](https://java.com/) (or higher).
-Moreover, jSpace is using [Maven](https://maven.apache.org/index.html) for dependency management and building (you can also use one of the IDE that supports it).

 ## Building and Installing jSpace
 You can download jSpace source code either by cloning the GitHub repository: